krishna-p060/skillbytes_Visualisations/readme.md

 ## Installation

-This is an npm package, to install this package, use the following npm command:
+This is an npm package. to install this package, use the following npm command:

 ```bash
 npm i visualization-linear-regression
 ```